 Yale’s need-based grant aid for undergraduates, the Yale Scholarship, is a gift and thus never has to be repaid.
 If a student is awarded financial aid, the Yale Scholarship amount is included on the Financial Aid Award Letter.

-The Yale Scholarship can vary from a few hundred dollars to over $60,000 per year; the average Yale need-based scholarship in 2017–2018 was $49,575.
+The Yale Scholarship can vary from a few hundred dollars to over $70,000 per year; the average Yale need-based scholarship is over $50,00.
 For additional statistics, see Affordability.
 Area Yale Club awards, endowed scholarships, and other gift aid from Yale’s alumni and friends may be used as grants in place of some Yale Scholarship funds.

 While Yale does not award merit-based scholarships, Yale students often qualify for merit awards from other organizations.
 Criteria for receiving merit scholarships are directly linked to a student’s performance in academics, sports, music, or another field of special interest.
 Potential sources for merit-based awards include: